kassambara/survminer/cran-comments.md

 ## Update

-This is an update version 0.4.5
+This is an update version 0.4.6

-## Resubmission

-Invalid URL removed